When to wean and how are among the many questions parents ask about breastfeeding.

 The short answers are when you and your baby decide you’re ready and gradually.
 But short answers don’t begin to address the myriad of circumstances in which weaning occurs.

 Weaning is one of the most misunderstood practices—in part, because it’s not a specific event.
 A baby doesn’t fully breastfeed one day and stop breastfeeding the next, except in rare cases.
 Weaning typically occurs over time.
-It begins when solid foods or other liquids are introduced (learn more about introducing solids here), and ends with a final nursing—one that is seldom planned, but becomes the last, simply because no more follow.
+It begins when solid foods or other liquids are introduced and ends with a final nursing—one that is seldom planned, but becomes the last, simply because no more follow.

 When to wean